hlxsites/henkel-raqn-guide/docs/edge/perfomance.md

 Well, although it's actually a well-performing script, it relies a lot on queue and async-await.

-- Async function, if you actually await, becomes basically synchronous code.
+- Chaining of Async function, that actually await, endup beeing basically synchronous/queue code.

 Queue will always offer a step-by-step loading and reduce the concurrency, increasing the time to load overall and can lead to longer load times.